Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 Question 17

-What is a geographical area of the world that is a collection of logically grouped data centers?
+_What is a geographical area of the world that is a collection of logically grouped data centers?_

 Region

 Question 18

-How can a customer on the Developer Support plan open a system impaired support case?
+How can a _customer on the Developer Support plan open a system impaired support case?_

-Open a technical support case via email.
+Open a technical **support case via email**.

 Question 19

-Which service allows users to record software configuration changes within servers running on-premises over time?
+Which service allows users to _record software configuration changes within servers running on-premises over time?_

-Config
+**Config**

 Question 20